OpenStackSanDiego/SecurityServiceChains/Lab1.md

 ## Log into Horizon and OpenStack Controller
   * User the credentials and lab information provided on the lab handout
+  * The password for the Horizon login will be in ~admin/keystonerc_admin

 ## Networking Setup
   * Setup network security groups to allow SSH and HTTP to the project from your laptop external network